 Per-capita income is often used as an indicator of a community's economic health22.
-Median household income, another of community's measure а economic stability, is the household income that divides the income distribution into two equal groups23.
-Communities with higher median household incomes are more likely to have a higher percentage of residents with higher
+Median household income, another measure of a community's economic stability, is the household income that divides the income distribution into two equal groups23.
+Communities with higher median household incomes are more likely to have a higher percentage of residents with higher levels of educational attainment and lower unemployment rates24.